hzeller/txtempus/README.md

 The DCF77 signal is a 77.5kHz carrier, that is amplitude modulated with attenuations every second of the minute except the 59th to synchronize.
-The length of the attentuation (100ms and 200ms) denotes bit values 0 and 1 respectively so each in each minute, 59 bits can be transferred, containing date and time information.
+The length of the attentuation (100ms and 200ms) denotes bit values 0 and 1 respectively so in each minute, 59 bits can be transferred, containing date and time information.

 The Raspberry Pi has ways to create frequencies by integer division and